davidpl2/DeePosit/Readme.md

 4. To see the IR video, open Matlab and change the current folder to YourProjectFolder\DeePosit\DeePosit.
 Run the Matlab script DeePositLabeler.
 A graphical user interface will be shown.
 Press on "Load Video" button and choose one of the bin files in the directory YourProjectFolder\VideoDatabase\IR_Raw_Data\SP\13.04.23\2F_1_SP_ICR Dup_WT_2023-04-13_13-56-32\.

 5. Note that the DeePositLabeler can be used to manually annotate the videos.
-Specifically it may be used to manually select the frame range for the habituation period and the trial period, to annotate the polygon of the arena floor in habituation and trial periods, and to annotate the blackbody surface (in habituation and trial).
+Specifically, it may be used to manually select the frame range for the habituation period and the trial period, to annotate the polygon of the arena floor in habituation and trial periods, and to annotate the blackbody surface (in habituation and trial).
 These annotations are required before the automatic detection algorithm can run.
-As this example video is already annotated, these annotation will be overlayed.
+As this example video is already annotated, these annotations will be overlayed.
 Manually labeled urine and feces will be saved in an Excel file named GT_Detections.xlsx inside the video directory (the labeling of urine and feces is not used by the automatic detection algorithm).
 Other annotations (arena's floor, black body, indexes of first and last frame of habituation and trial periods, sides of stimulus1 and stimulus2) will be saved in BBandCageContours.xml in the same directory.
 See DeePosit\DeePositLabelerManual.docx for more details.

 6. To run the automatic detector, create a virtual environment with python 3.9 by running in console:
 ```